- Adding a new post

 Now go to Calendars/Settings and in the Event Sources tab enter your Google API Key and “Save Changes”.
 This is because you need your key to access a calendar belonging to you.

 Next go to Calendars/All Calendars click on the existing Croquet calendar and select “Edit”.
 As mentioned above the Calendar widget is a special kind of post.
 The first section looks similar to other posts and should be left alone initially.
 This is then followed by the Yoast SEO section which accompanies all posts and right at the bottom are the “Calendar Settings”.
 Click on “g Google Calendar” on the left and replace the Calendar Id field with that of your newly created calendar, scroll back up and click on “Update” and now when you go to the Calendar menu entry you should see your calendar with the event you added.
 There are many options to explore in the calendar – but this should get you started.

 First go to a regular google map at https://www.google.co.uk/maps and enter a search term to find your club.
 Normally the name of the club or its address will take you there and will display a red pin at the right place.
 Position the map as you want it – possibly not with the pin in the centre and set the scale as you see fit.
 Use the menu at the top left to select the map type and then further down the menu is a link “Share or embed map” click that and select the tab “Embed a map” and then “COPY HTML”.
-Now create a Classic Block, edit that block as HTML, and paste the code in.
+Now create a Shortcode Block, and paste the code in to the block.
 Replace the: